How to remove 'n' from a string in Python

 print(result)--OUTPUT--eviromental egieer

-translate()method then applies this table to your string, efficiently stripping out the unwanted characters.
+• Then, text.translate() applies this table to your string, quickly removing the specified characters.

 Using functional programming with filter()